Sysinternals/SysmonForLinux/perftest/README.md

 systemd-journald because it wrote its events via it.
 In my tests I noted that when no audit tool was in use, or auditd was in use with no audit rules, that systemd-journald consumed no CPU.
-But when an audit tool was in use, auditd or otherwise, systemd-journald consumed significant amounts of CPU.
+But when an audit tool was in use, auditd or otherwise, systemd-journald consumed significant amounts of CPU\*.
 I therefore included the amount of CPU used by systemd-journald in all tests.
 If, as implied, the other tools didn't cause systemd-journald to consume any CPU, then it wouldn't add anything to the total.
 If, however, it did, then I thought this